 Of course, you need to know when you are expected to begin working for the employer so that you can get your affairs in order.

 The start date can make a big difference in the urgency of the matter.
-If the employer needs you on staff within a couple of months, and the job is several states away, you may not have the desire or ability for such a quick relocation.
+If the employer needs you on staff within a couple of months, and the job is several states away, you may not be able to move so quickly.